-The Company has adopted a code of ethics applicable to the Company's principal executive officer, principal financial officer, and principal accounting officer, known as the Code of Ethics for Microvision Executives.
-The Company has also adopted a code of conduct applicable to the Company's directors, officers, and employees, known as the Code of Conduct.
-The Code of Ethics for Microvision Executives and the Code of Conduct are available on the Company's website.
-In the event the Company amends or waives any of the provisions of the Code of Ethics for Microvision Executives applicable to its principal executive officer, principal financial officer, and principal accounting officer, it intends to disclose the same on the Company's website at www.microvision.com.
+We have adopted a code of ethics applicable to our principal executive officer, principal financial officer, principal accounting officer and general counsel, known as the Code of Ethics for Microvision Executives.
+We have also adopted a code of conduct applicable to our directors, officers, and employees, known as the Code of Conduct.
+The Code of Ethics for Microvision Executives and the Code of Conduct are available on our website.
+In the event that we amend or waive any of the provisions of the Code of Ethics for Microvision Executives applicable to our principal executive officer, principal financial officer, and principal accounting officer, we intend to disclose the same on our website at www.microvision.com.